ARMmbed/Connector-mDS-REST-API/docs/cloud_watson.md

 1. From the left-side menu, select **My applications** >> **Access Keys**.
 1. Click **Create new access key**.
 1. Give the key a name.
 1. Save the key.
-You will need it to configure the Watson IoT ARM mbed Cloud Connect Bridge.
+You will need it to configure the Watson IoT ARM mbed Device Connector Bridge.

 <span class="images">![](https://s3-us-west-2.amazonaws.com/cloud-docs-images/access_key.png)</span>